Equal Citizens: Organizational overview

 The group comprises two sister organizations: EqualCitizens.US, a 501(c)(4) organization, and Equal Citizens Foundation, a 501(c)(3) organization.
 EqualCitizens.US carries out grassroots advocacy campaigns, while the Equal Citizens Foundation focuses on educational and litigation projects.
 Both organizations aim to achieve the same mission of citizen equality.

 Leadership

 Lessig is the founder and president of Equal Citizens.

-The following individuals serve as the Board of Directors of Equal Citizens Foundation:
+The following individuals currently serve as the board of directors of Equal Citizens Foundation: